 Items used on the MCAS are developed specifically for Massachusetts and are aligned to Massachusetts content standards.
 These content standards are the basis for the reporting categories developed for each content area and are used to help guide the development of test items.
 The MCAS assesses only the content and skills described in the Massachusetts curriculum frameworks.
 In 2011, Massachusetts adopted new curriculum standards in mathematics and ELA.
-In 2012-2017, all legacy items were double-coded to the 2000 standards and the 2011 standards.
-All items on the STE tests were coded to the 2006 Massachusetts Science and Technology/Engineering Curriculum Framework.
+From 2012-2018, all legacy items in mathematics and ELA were double-coded to the 2000 standards and the 2011 standards.
+All items on the STE high school tests were coded to the 2006 Massachusetts Science and Technology/Engineering Curriculum Framework.
+In 2016, Massachusetts adopted new curriculum standards in STE.
+In 2018, all legacy items on the grades 5 and 8 STE tests were double-coded to the 2006 standards and the 2016 standards.